-We're inviting people aged 60+ to take part in our Give a Hoot! campaign.
+We're inviting the people of Leeds to take part in our Give a Hoot! campaign.

-Get creative and share your hopes, dreams and expectations for the future by making an owl to add to our 'wish tree', which will be on display at Leeds Playhouse between 24 April and 6 May as part of the 1001 Stories event, a two-week creative takeover by older people.
+Get creative and share your hopes, dreams and expectations for the future by making an owl.
+Owls will be placed on display at Leeds City Museum during Mental Health Awareness Week 13 to 19 May 2024.